Ecclesiastical Exemption from Listed Building Consent

 The role of the DAC is to give advice at diocesan level in relation to church buildings, their contents, their churchyards and other lands.
 Between them, the members of the DAC have expertise in architecture, archaeology, art and history as well as knowledge of conservation matters, the history and use of church buildings and the liturgy and worship of the Church of England.

 Parishes are encouraged to undertake informal discussions with the DAC prior to the formal stage so any obvious concerns can be addressed early on.
-These discussions can also include wider stakeholding bodies such as the Church Buildings Council, Historic England, the National Amenity Societies and the local community.
+Parishes must also consult outside bodies such as the Church Buildings Council, Historic England, the National Amenity Societies prior to petitioning for a faculty where required by the relevant legislation.

 The second stage of the process involves the application for the faculty.